stride3d/stride-community-toolkit/docs/index.md

 ## 📦 Libraries

-The Stride Community Toolkit consists of the following libraries:
+The toolkit includes the following libraries:

-- `Stride.CommunityToolkit`: Core library
+- `Stride.CommunityToolkit`: This is the core library.
+Use it for general-purpose extensions in a regular Stride project or for a code-only approach.
-- `Stride.CommunityToolkit.Windows`: Windows-specific extensions
+- `Stride.CommunityToolkit.Windows`: This library contains Windows-specific dependencies required for code-only approach.
-- `Stride.CommunityToolkit.Skybox`: Skybox extensions
+- `Stride.CommunityToolkit.Skyboxes`: Enhances code-only projects by adding skybox functionality.

 ## 🔧 Installation